flutter/website/src/get-started/codelab-web.md

 <?code-excerpt path-base="get-started/codelab_web"?>

 {{site.alert.tip}}
-  This codelab walks you through writing your first Flutter app on the web.
+  This codelab walks you through writing your first Flutter app on the web, specifically.
   You might prefer to try
-  [writing your first Flutter app on mobile][].
-  **Note that if you have downloaded and configured Android and iOS tooling, the completed app just works on all of these devices!**
+  [another codelab][first_flutter_codelab]
+  that takes a more generic approach.
+  Note that the codelab on this page does work on mobile and desktop once you download and configure the appropriate tooling.
 {{site.alert.end}}

 <img src="/assets/images/docs/get-started/sign-up.gif" alt="The web app that you'll be building" class='site-image-right'>